Huang-Hau-Shuan/Orbital25/milestone1.md

 - Prerequisites
   - [Node.js](https://nodejs.org/en) (We use v22.15.0)
-  - Unity (6 with WebGL build support)
+  - [Unity](https://unity.com/) (6 with WebGL build support)

-1. Clone the repository (since in orbital the github project is set to be private, you can download it [here]())
+1. Clone the repository (since orbital requires the github project to be private, you can download it [here](https://drive.google.com/file/d/1zfAj83E7Si0K9xFmT5eKFs76-IR7B_ik/view?usp=drive_link))
-1. Build the unity project (Alternatively, if you don't have unity 6 installed, you can download it [here]() and unzip it under /public/unity_build)
+1. Open unity/ in Unity editor
    - Set build target to WebGL
    - Build the project to /public/unity_build (it may take more than 10 minutes)
+   - _Alternatively, if you don't have Unity 6 installed, you can download the separate unity build [here](https://drive.google.com/file/d/1PuU1EPYlBaGPvbGuajIZY8e4GMcy2rDZ/view?usp=sharing) and unzip it under /public/unity_build_
 1. Run SimuNUS
    ```bash
    npm install
    npm run start
    ```
-   alternatively, run `npm run make` to build the project, the build will be under `/out/SimuNUS-win32-x64` for windows
+   Or run `npm run make` to build, the build will be under `out/`

 ## 6. Technical Detail & Implementations